fbpx

 What Do They Look Like?

 Drain flies, or sewer gnats (Psychodidae) are small black flies with wings that appear heart shaped at rest.
 They do not move like typical houseflies, rather, they fly in short hops and only for a few feet.
 Their wings have a fine coat of hairs, which makes them look like small moths.
 When crushed, drain flies leave behind a powdery residue.
+Learn how to identify drain flies.

 Where Do They Come From?